Juanmagc99/huffman-compressor/README.md

 # Huffman Compressor

 This project is an implementation of a file compressor and decompressor based on the Huffman algorithm.
-It allows you to compress text files (`.txt`) into a compressed format (`.hoff`) and then decompress them back.
+It allows you to compress text files (`.txt`) into a compressed format (`.huff`) and then decompress them back.

 ## Project Structure